Authored by Reporters Committee Staff Attorney Sarah Matthews, Legal Director Katie Townsend, and Legal Interns Victoria Moreno and Maya Gandhi

 Even if a court prevents a defendant journalist from having to reveal a confidential source, the inability to reveal that source could hamper the journalist’s defenses, such as showing the truth of the statement or lack of fault in making it.
 Fortunately, the plaintiff bears the burden of establishing the falsity of the statement and the defendant’s fault in making it, but journalists can lower their risk of losing the case by having sources on the record to bolster their defenses.
 Accordingly, where you face a high risk of a libel suit (discussed below), consider taking extra steps to confirm the story with public records or sources willing to go on the record.

-Be careful what you promise to confidential sources.
+Be careful what you promise to confidential sources and be sure to keep those promises.

-If journalists or news outlets promise a source confidentiality and then break that promise, they could potentially face civil liability.
+If you have agreed to grant some form of confidentiality, you must be rigorous in taking steps to uphold that promise and protect your source.
+Journalists or news outlets who promise a source confidentiality and break that promise could face civil liability.
 In Cohen v.
-Cowles, 501 U.S. 663 (1991), the U.S. Supreme Court held that the First Amendment does not protect journalists from suit for breaching a promise of confidentiality to a source.
+Cowles, 501 U.S. 663 (1991), the U.S. Supreme Court held the First Amendment does not protect journalists from suit for breaching a promise of confidentiality to a source.

 Nondisclosure agreements are not always valid, but journalists must not try to give sources legal advice.